pdjr-signalk/pdjr-skplugin-renotifier/README.md

 #!/bin/bash
 # Send Signal K notifications by SMS

+# Issue some text for use in the plugin configuration 'Description' option
 if [ "$#" -eq 0 ]; then
 	echo "Send Signal K notifications by SMS (arguments must be phone numbers)" exit 0